zhanglix/overlayroot/README.md

 From now on, all writes will be direct to you ssd storage (specifically to the <portable partition>/overlays directory).

+# How to disable it

+* remove "init=/sbin/overlayRoot.sh" from /boot/cmdline.txt
+* reboot

 # Reference